maxkoda-cpu/Secret-Monero-Bridge-CLI/install/README.md

 1. Installs secretcli
 2. Installs smbridge-linux (Secret Monero Bridge CLI application)
-3. Installs and configures the caddy (reverse proxy)

-You must have your datahub authorization key prior to running install.sh.
-It will prompt you for your datahub authorization key to configure the caddy reverse proxy.
-To signup and obtain a datahub authorization key go to:https://datahub.figment.io/signup

 The config.sh script is a real simple script to configure your secretcli with the correct chain-id and output format.